 In every case, a specific Restoration Manager (RM) shall be identified.
-Although there may be other organisations or individuals who have a partial responsibility in terms of implementing restoration, auditing experience indicates that it is crucial to be clear on the individual (typically in a specified organisation) who has lead responsibility.
-As such, there shall always be an individual named as the RM, more often than not associated with a particular organisation.
+Although there may be other organisations or individuals who have a partial responsibility in terms of implementing restoration, auditing experience indicates that it is crucial to be clear on the individual (typically in a specified organisation) who has lead responsibility for the restoration and accountability for follow up on audit results.
+As such, there shall always be an individual named as the RM.